Zenilus/TimoshenkoBeamFEA/README.md

 - **Element refinement**: Add more nodes/elements to capture curvature or localized loads with greater fidelity.
 - **Cross-section library**: Extend `calculateTimoshenkoSectionProperties.m` with additional shapes (e.g., I-beams, hollow rectangles) and return the appropriate shear correction factors.
 - **Non-uniform properties**: The current implementation assumes constant material/section properties.
 To vary them per element, pass vectors of `E`, `A`, etc., and adapt the loops accordingly.
+- **Reporting format**: Customize `prepareStressReportEntries` or the `compute*ExtremaSummary` helpers to feed dashboards, Excel exports, or automated validators.

 ---